snehakumari1996/TinyLlama_LoRA_CLI_Copilot/README.md

 TinyLlama-LoRA CLI Copilot is a **one-file command-line assistant**:

-$ python src/agent.py "Create a new Git branch and switch to it"      ⟶     Check current branch
+<code>$ python src/agent.py "Create a new Git branch and switch to it"   </code>
+⟶     Check current branch
        Create and switch to the new branch

    <code>$ git branch
          $ git checkout -b my-new-branch</code>